royk/ccapture.js/README.md

 - Returns current frame during rendering
 - Does not override audio & video elements' currentTime
-- Add a callback parameter (autoSaveCallback) when using autoSaveTime
+- Adds a callback parameter (autoSaveCallback) when using autoSaveTime